Pharyngeal arch: Nerve supply

 The mandibular and maxillary branches of the trigeminal nerve (CN V) innervate the structures derived from the corresponding processes of the first arch.
 In some lower animals, each arch is supplied by two cranial nerves.
 The nerve of the arch itself runs along the cranial side of the arch and is called post-trematic nerve of the arch.
 Each arch also receives a branch from the nerve of the succeeding arch called the pre-trematic nerve which runs along the caudal border of the arch.
 In human embryo, a double innervation is seen only in the first pharyngeal arch.
 The mandibular nerve is the post-trematic nerve of the first arch and chorda tympani (branch of facial nerve) is the pre-trematic nerve.
 This double innervation is reflected in the nerve supply of anterior two-thirds of tongue which is derived from the first arch.

 Blood supply

 The artery of the first arch is the first aortic arch, which partially persists as the maxillary artery.

 Second arch

+Schematic view of the pharyngeal (branchial) arches of an early gnathostome.

 The second pharyngeal arch or hyoid arch, is the second of five pharyngeal arches that develops in fetal life during the fourth week of development and assists in forming the side and front of the neck.